ManuGithubSteam/Surface3ProArch/README.md

 To do that, just go with Nautlius in the autostart folder and execute the .desktop file once.

+### TTY Consoles

+To get a bigger font in the TTYs change `/etc/vconsole.conf`:

+    /etc/vconsole.conf
+    FONT=sun12x22
+    KEYMAP=de

+To use the specified font in early userspace, use the `consolefont` hook in `/etc/mkinitcpio.conf`.

+And rebuild the init: `pacman -S linux`

 ## Battery life

 To get longer battery life we need to start powertop as root.
 My battery went up from 3 hours to 7 hours :-)